 Multiple Choice Past: Whether he killed Coleridge or was framed for it before the game began depends on actions in the game.
 In addition, the "Execution" ending has Murphy himself as Charlie's murderer, rather than Napier.
 Hell, he doesn't even kill Napier in some endings.
 Sewell finished him off and particularly blackmailed him into doing what he wants.
 Though, Napier may have died from the wounds Murphy gave him anyways.
 He didn't have long enough to try when Sewell got to him.

 Nice Guy: Though he can be blunt, if you do most of the side-quests, he comes off as a rather gentle man predisposed to helping others, rather than the violent grunt the game introduces him as.
-He borders on The Messiah if you make a habit of sparing the monsters.
+He borders on All-Loving Hero if you make a habit of sparing the monsters.

 Not So Stoic: He's usually very cool headed and blunt with other people, but he's frantic and rushed when fighting monsters, doesn't take hits graciously, and is quite clearly freaked out by Silent Hill's various scares.